-The Bridging Literary divides mentoring programme is funded with the support of Creative Scotland and enables the employment of six mentors with experienced writing skills.
-Each mentor will be matched with up to two mentees, with their work being developed across a period of six months.
-There are no set expectations for mentees: some may need help with finessing their writing skills; for others it may be around building confidence and contacts in the industry.
+The Bridging Literary Divides mentoring programme was funded with the support of Creative Scotland and enabled the employment of six mentors with experienced writing skills.
+Each mentor was matched with up to two mentees, with their work being developed across a period of six months.
+There were no set expectations for mentees: some needed help with finessing their writing skills; for others it was around building confidence and contacts in the industry.

-Whatever the case, over time we will encourage and support mentees to build their writing portfolios, whether that be submitting to competitions, other media, or working on a book proposal with an agent or publisher.
-Working with their mentors, they will hone their writing skills and gain knowledge of the publishing industry.
-At the end of the mentoring, we hope to see some become published authors, freelance writers, journalists, editors and proofreaders.
+Over time we encouraged and supported mentees to build their writing portfolios, whether that was submitting to competitions, other media, or working on a book proposal with an agent or publisher.
+Working with their mentors, they honed their writing skills and gained knowledge of the publishing industry.
+At the end of the mentoring, we have seen some become published authors, freelance writers, journalists, editors and proofreaders.

-The programme is open to anyone living in Scotland aged over 16, who has identified as experiencing social exclusion or being from a disadvantaged background.
-Applications for mentoring have now closed but we hope to reopen them next year.
+The programme was open to anyone living in Scotland aged over 16, who has identified as experiencing social exclusion or being from a disadvantaged background.

 We hope to continue similar work in the future.